 You might be wondering why we recommend paid podcasting platforms; when there are easily free ones out there like Anchor.

-Your business, on the other hand, might require a different approach.
-Paid subscription plans exist for a reason, and that’s to accommodate your growing list of needs when it comes to your channel.
-This includes a customized website, more in-depth analytics, better WordPress plugins, a RSS feed you own or even better tech support.
+Your podcast, on the other hand, might require a different approach.
+Paid podcast plans exist for a reason, and that’s to accommodate your growing list of needs when it comes to very diversified podcasting space.
+This includes a customized website, more in-depth analytics, the right WordPress plugin, a stronger RSS feed or even better tech support.
 Not to mention, prices can vary from free to hundreds of dollars per month.